Rhelli/Private-Events-App/README.md

 The clear focus here then, is on model associations.

-> N.B.
-The invitation creation page is available to visit in this version however functionality to send invitations to other users has not yet been implemented.

 ## ⚒️ The Project Brief

 The specifications and the guides to the project can be found The Odin Project's [Associations](https://www.theodinproject.com/courses/ruby-on-rails/lessons/associations) page.